lizabit/fiero-store/README.md

 # fiero-store

-Fork this project for use in the Git/Github course hosted on Fiero Code.
+Fork this project to use it with your exercises in the Git/Github course hosted on Fiero Code.